sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ```

 As one of many possible downstream analyses, we can compare the learned neural network to
 the true function it aims to approximate.
-Here, learned neural network functions can be
+The learned function can be plotted using PEtab's
-displayed using PEtab's [plotting interface](@ref pest_plotting) while using the `:best_function`
-and `:function_ensemble` options.
-I.e. to plot the learnt function we would use
+plotting interface with the `:best_function` and `:function_ensemble` options:

 ```@example 1
-plot(res, petab_prob_train; plot_type = :best_function, label = "Fitted function", linestyle = :dash, lw = 5)
+plot(x, petab_prob_train; plot_type = :best_function, label = "Fitted function", linestyle = :dash, lw = 5)
 ```

-Next, we can overlay the true function, noting that in this example, the approximation is
+We can then overlay the true function to assess the approximation quality:
-quite good:

 ```@example 1
 true_func(y) = 1.1 * (y^3) / (2^3 + y^3)
 plot!(true_func, 0.0, 3.5; label = "True function", lw = 3)
 ```

-Options for plotting fitted functions are describe in more details in [here](@ref sciml_plotting)
+In this example, the learned function closely matches the true function.
+For a full overview
+of plotting options for learned functions, see [here](@ref sciml_plotting).

 The above training loop above is intentionally minimal.
 In practice, Optimisers.jl and
 related packages can be used to add learning-rate schedules, gradient clipping, early